Zwin-ux/SBA-Analysis/README.md

 They belong in `data/raw/`.
 The pipeline reads them, creates small preview files for inspection, and writes one cleaned output to `data/processed/sba_loans_clean.csv`.

 ## Why The Structure Looks Like This

-I kept the project split into a few small layers so each step has a clear job:

 - `src/ingest.py`
   Checks the raw files, prints columns and missingness, and saves preview CSVs.